Home » 10 New Florida Laws (2025) That Will Change Life for Floridians

 Additional Info: Who is a vulnerable adult?

-A person 18 years of age or older who is not able to perform the normal activities of daily living because of a mental, emotional, physical, or developmental disability, brain injury, or the challenges that come with aging.
+A person 18 years or older who cannot perform normal daily activities due to mental, emotional, physical, or developmental disabilities, brain injury, or age-related challenges.

 NOTE: